mikelewek/FSD_P4_ConferenceApp/README.md

 ###Task #1 - Explanation of Design Choices

 * The Session and SessionForm model and endpoints were created as necessary, utilizing required variables in the project outline.
-* The Session class properties: typeOfSession and speakerKey were added to allow the user to sort by type and speaker.
+* The Session class properties: typeOfSession and speakerKey endpoints were created.
+A speakerKey property was added to the Session and SessionForm class to create a ancestor relationship with a speaker's profile entity key, to allow the user to assign and sort by speaker.
+A typeOfSession property was added to the Session and SessionForm model which allows the user to insert and sort by type.
 * An endpoint was created to get all sessions (getConferenceSessions).
 The CONF_GET_REQUEST is set as the request message class and SessionForm is set as the response message class.
 Sessions are queried in the datastore using the websafeConferenceKey and a SessionForm message object is returned containing all sessions.
 * The getConferenceSessionsByType endpoint uses CONF_GET_TYPE_REQUEST as the request message class.
 The websafeConferenceKey is queried and returned from the datastore, if it exists.
 The SessionForms form message is returned as the response message.
 * The getSessionsBySpeaker endpoint uses CONF_GET_SPEAKER_REQUEST as the request message class.
 Sessions are queried, replicating the previous two functions.